-"against all the anti-Party and deviationist, revisionist, Trotskyite, opportunist groups and elements"2
+"against all the anti-Party and deviationist, revisionist, Trotskyite, opportunist groups and elements > 2

-The Congress reached the conclusion that the Party had applied the Marxist-Leninist standards punctiliously in the punishment of the anti-Party groups and elements as in its Dealing with the problem of the class struggle as one of the most important problems about which the fight between Marxism-Leninism and revisionism was being waged, the Congress considered it
+The Congress reached the conclusion that the Party had applied the Marxist-Leninist standards punctiliously in the punishment of the anti-Party groups and elements as in its entire inner life.
+The decisions of the Party found the full approval of all its organizations.